notary ohio notary ohio

 What is the main role of a notary in Ohio?

-To become a notary in Ohio, you must be at least 18 years old, a resident or have a primary business in the state, and have no felony or fraud-related offenses.
+To become a notary in Ohio, you must be at least 18 years old, a resident or have a primary business in the state, and have no felony or fraud-related offences.
 Completing an application, passing a background check, and paying a fee are required.
 An education course and exam are also necessary.

 Can Ohio notaries give legal advice or prepare documents?